The Board of Trustees

 Melanie Hilton is Chair of the Board of Trustees.
 She is a consultant with a wealth of strategic and operational expertise and a passion for the importance of the provision of high quality educational and community opportunities.

 She is currently the Regional Director EMEA (Europe, the Middle East and Africa) at Cognition Education, a global education company and, in previous roles, has overseen the management of high profile national and international work.
 In her spare time, as well as chairing BYCZ, she Chair of Biddulph Grange Management Committee, a voluntary director of a Multi-Academy Trust and is Secretary and Treasurer of a local Sunday League Football Club.

-Chris Thomas is Treasurer of Biddulph Youth and Community Zone.
-He is now retired but spent 30 years working for the Inland Revenue.
+Chris Thomas (Trustee) is now retired but spent 30 years working for the Inland Revenue.
 He has recently completed 8 years as Hon.
 Treasurer of “The Tibetan Education and Relief Association”, a registered charity which collects money to send out to Nepal and Northern India to aid, specifically, children of the Tibetan refugee communities and, more generally, peoples of Himalayan ethnicity.

 In past years he served as a voluntary social worker and worked as a volunteer with young people, either offenders or considered at risk of offending.
 Outside of these activities his life passion has been in things oriental and oriental martial arts.
 He has served as Secretary and Chairman of the Tai Chi Union for Great Britain and also on the Technical Panel of that organisation.